cferriter/dotfiles/README.md

 - [Vimwiki](https://github.com/vimwiki/vimwiki):
   Linked text files with custom syntax highlighting.
 - [vimux](https://github.com/benmills/vimux):
-  Interact with tmux from vim shortcuts (mainly used for repeating the previous command in a tmux pane split with the current pane).
+  Interact with tmux from Vim shortcuts (mainly used for repeating the previous command in a tmux pane split with the current pane).
 - [vim-qf](https://github.com/romainl/vim-qf):
   Scale quickfix window with Vim window height.